Maruthanayagam Pillai

 Muhammad Yusuf Khan (born Maruthanayagam Pillai) was a commandant of the British East India Company's Madras Army.
-He was born in a Tamil Vellalar family in a village called Keelapanaiyur in British India, what is now in Mudukulathur Taluk, Ramanathapuram District of Tamil Nadu, India.
+He was born in a Tamil Vellalar family in a village called Keelapanaiyur in British India, which is now in Mudukulathur Taluk, Ramanathapuram District of Tamil Nadu, India.
 He converted to Islam and was named Muhammad Yusuf Khan.
 He was popularly known as Khan Sahib when he became the ruler of Madurai.
 He became a warrior in the Arcot troops, and later a commandant for the British East India Company troops.
 The British and the Arcot Nawab employed him to suppress the Puli Thevar (a.k.a.
 Palayakkarar) uprising in South India.
 Later he was entrusted to administer the Madurai country when the Madurai Nayak rule ended.

 A dispute arose with the British and Arcot Nawab, and three of Khan's associates were bribed to capture him.
 He was captured during his morning prayer (Thozhugai) and hanged on 15 October 1764 at Sammatipuram near Madurai.
 Local legends state that he survived two earlier attempts at hanging, and that the Nawab feared Yusuf Khan would come back to life and so had his body dismembered and buried in different locations around Tamil Nadu.